Pulin412/dB-assignment/README.md

 - NoSql to save images metadata.
 Data sharding with a partitioning scheme based on imageId.

 ### Improvements
-- DynameDB (key value database)/ Cassandra DB (Distributed NoSql) to store images metadata.
+- DynamoDB (key value database)/ Cassandra DB (Distributed NoSql) to store images metadata.
 - Key generation service to generate image IDs for sharded database.
 - Introduce a _Least Recently Used_ based Memcached cache with 80-20% rule i.e. 20% of daily read volume is generating 80% of the incoming traffic.
 - Isolate reads with writes.